xamarin/KimonoDesigner/Readme.md

 ![](Images/Intro20.png)

 With that line in place, the user can call any function from the library as if it was defined inside the current script.

+> ⚠️ WARNING:
+>
+> In the current version of Kimono Designer, Linked Properties and ObiScripts will be flattened to their current values when source code is generated or exported.
+To maintain mutable properties and ObiScripts, use the **KimonoCore Support Library** when exporting code (see above for more details).

 ## Work in Progress